 Later in the 1920s, the company hired famous illustrator Lutz Ehrenberger for an advertising campaign.
 The women that Ehrenberger depicted in these ads were carefree bonnes vivantes who embodied the idea of the flapper girl of the era.
-However, many saw the ads as too scandalous, and 4711 had to end the campaign when the Archbishop of Cologne got involved.
+However, many saw the ads as too scandalous, and 4711 ended the campaign when the Archbishop of Cologne involved himself.

 The 1930s were an era of expansion for the brand.
 The fragrance offerings for men and women grew by five, with Troika in 1934, Sparta in 1934, Shahi in 1935, Sir in 1935, and Carat in 1938.
 4711 also introduced some new products, such as cosmetics, hair care, and skin care, which focused on self-care and well-being.

 Unfortunately, 4711’s headquarters were destroyed during the American carpet bombing of Cologne in 1943 during the Second World War.
 Nearly 90 percent of the city was in ruins, including Glockengasse where the company was based.
 The manufacturing plant outside the city where the products were made was almost entirely destroyed, as well.

 The company didn’t just give up on centuries of history after the destruction of their store, though.
 In the 1950s, the brand erected the “Blue and Gold Building” across from Cologne Cathedral, as well as a brand new manufacturing plant.
 The style and architecture of the building represented the new, innovative feeling of the era.